 Aging adults should spend two days a week focusing on muscle training and balance activities to help them stay mobile, strong, and steady.
 Resistance training for seniors also boosts confidence, self-esteem, and mental cognition.

 Pilates, yoga, and bodyweight workouts are some of seniors’ best activities to build strong bones and muscles.

 Yoga is a low-impact way to build muscle to prevent osteoporosis, strains, sprains, and fractures.
 The slow and measured yoga poses improve balance and coordination.
 Yoga also reduces heart rate, blood pressure, and stress levels.

 Pilates is another low-impact exercise that creates a strong core and lower body.
 Core strength plays a critical role in balance and flexibility.
 Pilates incorporates leg, step-ups, and side circles to strengthen the abdomen and lower back muscles.

 Muscle loss occurs as people age, so seniors should engage in bodyweight workouts.
 These workouts utilize a person’s weight to counteract the effects of age-related muscle atrophy.
 Bodyweight exercises include squats, lunges, and hip bridges.

 Active senior living comes in many forms.

-Whether it be building balance through yoga poses or keeping the mind sharp with a group game night, people need to lead active lifestyles as they age.
+Whether building balance through yoga poses or keeping the mind sharp with a group game night, people must lead active lifestyles as they age.